nailabc/markdown-cv/index.md

 Summary
 -------

-I am a Ph.D. candidate at UdeM, former trainee in the NSERC-CREATE ÉcoLac program.
+I am a Ph.D. candidate at the University of Montreal, in the [Shapiro lab](http://www.shapirolab.ca/), former trainee in the NSERC-CREATE ÉcoLac program.
 I am highly interested in aquatic ecology, microbiology, evolution and genomics, and I have experience in microbial ecology, molecular biology and bioinformatics.
 I am also engaged in science popularization and education.

 Key skills
 -------